 I wanted a drink, but couldn’t decide what.
 He gave me some wine suggestions and nothing appealed to me.
 Then I looked at a nearby table and the woman was drinking a Bloody Mary.
 I asked the server about it and he swore they were the best ever.
 So, while Joseph ordered an IPA, I ordered it – and he was right!
 Just the right amount of lemon and horseradish and actually used not-watered-down vodka.
 It was perfect with my burger.

 We got to Ellsworth around 6:30 and stopped at Walmart for supplies.
 I could see the sun was setting and, for a split second, got annoyed that I missed seeing it at the cottage.
-By the time we unpacked the car, the sunset – and its afterglow – were done.
+By the time we got to the Windward Cottages and unpacked the car, the sunset – and its afterglow – were done.
 Oh well…I have 14 more to see this year!

 It took us about an hour to set up and, by then, we were beat.
 It was a way-busier trip up than usual.
-So, instead of driving into Bar Harbor as we often do, we made ourselves a drink and relaxed from the day.
+So, instead of driving into Bar Harbor as we often do, we made ourselves a drink and relaxed watching some TV.
+It was an early-to-bed day…and I’m so happy being here.